codedump/paul/README.md

 data from angle-resolved photoelectron spectroscopy.

-It allows point-and-view displaying of scientific spectra, integrates a Matplotlib viewer (and soon editor :-) ) with an easy-to-use file navigator and offers powerful live data introspection and processing from an integrated IPython shell.
+It allows point-and-view displaying of scientific spectra, integrates a Matplotlib viewer with an easy-to-use file navigator and offers powerful live data introspection and processing from an integrated IPython shell.

-It features some sueful ideas borrowed from a commercial data analysis tool called *IgorPro(tm)* made by *Wavemetrics*, a number of data reading/writing functions for various more or less obscure scientific data formats, and some new ideas.
+It features some useful ideas borrowed from a commercial data analysis tool called *IgorPro(tm)* made by *Wavemetrics*, a number of data reading/writing functions for various more or less obscure scientific data formats, and some new ideas.